ember-learn/guides-source/guides/release/templates/binding-element-attributes.md

 <Input @value={{this.enteredName}} id="name-editor" />
 ```

-Now we want to be able to pass HTML attributes to `NameEditor` so that it autofocuses,
+Now we want to be able to pass HTML attributes to `NameEditor` so that it auto-focuses,
 as well as passing a custom data attribute so we can easily get to it when testing.
 To do that, we update the template to the following: